hkmin27/notes/Bordered/The strand algebra.md

 Given an arc diagram $(\mathcal{Z},a,M)$, a Reeb chord of $\mathcal{Z}$ is a positively oriented interval with endpoints in $a$.
 Let $\rho = \{\rho_1, ..., \rho_n\}$ be a collection of Reeb chords and $\rho^\pm = \{\rho^\pm_1, ..., \rho^\pm_n\}$ the beginning(-) and endpoints(+) of the Reeb chords.

-**Definition.** Let $(\mathcal{Z},a,M)$ be an
+**Definition.** Let $(\mathcal{Z},a,M)$ be an arc diagram
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzgxNDYyNzUsOTg3NTYxMDIwLC0xMj
+eyJoaXN0b3J5IjpbNjk5MjA1ODEwLDk4NzU2MTAyMCwtMTI2NT
-Y1NzM1MzcxLDE5MDAwODI5NjUsLTE1NzQ1NDY0NjQsLTE4NTI4
+czNTM3MSwxOTAwMDgyOTY1LC0xNTc0NTQ2NDY0LC0xODUyODAy
-MDIwOCw4MzU3NDkwMjQsLTE1NDE0MzI0ODQsLTI2NDQ0OTM4OS
+MDgsODM1NzQ5MDI0LC0xNTQxNDMyNDg0LC0yNjQ0NDkzODksMT
-wxMzg3NTQwNjI5LDM0NTQ0ODk0Ml19
+M4NzU0MDYyOSwzNDU0NDg5NDJdfQ==
 -->